NextFTC/NextFTC-Docs-v1/src/nextftc/concepts/commands.md

     .setIsDone { true } // Returns if the commmand has finished .requires(/* subsystems the command implements */)
     .setInterruptible(true)
+    .named("My Command") // sets the name of the command; optional
 ```

 == Java